chesterxgchen/painting-scala-js/README.md

 The key differences are

-* I can directly use Scala JS DOM API and JQuery with out using Javascript directly.
+* use Scala JS DOM API and JQuery with out using Javascript directly.
 * The codes are type-safe
 * The scala constants can be directly in the function that's usually used in the javascripts.
 * The code will be using Scala-Js-Workbench to do auto-compile the code via SBT.